Robert Shirley: Family

-Robert Shirley was the third son of Sir Thomas Shirley of Wiston, Sussex, and Anne Kempe, the daughter of Sir Thomas Kempe (d.
+Robert Shirley was the third son of Thomas Shirley of Wiston, West Sussex, and Anne Kempe, the daughter of Thomas Kempe (d.
 7 March 1591) of Olantigh in Wye, Kent.
-He had two elder brothers, Sir Thomas Shirley and Sir Anthony Shirley, and six sisters who survived infancy.
+He had two elder brothers, Thomas Shirley and Anthony Shirley, and six sisters who survived infancy.

 Career

-Shirley travelled to Persia in 1598, accompanying his brother, Anthony, who had been sent to Safavid Persia from 1 December 1599 to May 1600, with 5000 horses to train the Persian army according to the rules and customs of the English militia and to reform and retrain the Persian artillery.
-When Anthony Shirley left Persia, Robert remained in Persia with fourteen other Englishmen.
-There, in February 1607, he married Sampsonia, a Christian Circassian lady of the Circassian nobility of Safavid Persia.
-After being baptized by the Carmelites, she adopted the Teresia in addition to her own name.
-She became known in the west by the name Lady Teresia Sampsonia Shirley.
+Shirley travelled to Persia in 1598, accompanying his brother, Anthony, who had been sent to Safavid Iran from 1 December 1599 to May 1600, with 5000 horses to train the army according to the rules and customs of the English militia and to reform and retrain the artillery.
+When Anthony Shirley left, Robert remained with fourteen other Englishmen.
+There, in February 1607, he married an Eastern Orthodox Christian (Note: Greek or Georgian Orthodox) woman, Sampsonia, a Circassian slave related to the emperor.
+After being baptized into the Catholic Church by the Carmelites, she adopted the name Teresa for Teresa of Ávila, founder of the order, in addition to her own name.
+She became known in the west by the name Lady Shirley, Teresa Sampsonia.

-In 1608 Shah Abbas sent Robert on a diplomatic mission to James I of England and to other European princes for the purpose of uniting them in a confederacy against the Ottoman Empire.
-From his very first mission in Persia, the modernisation of the army by Robert and his men proved to be highly successful; the Safavids scored their first crushing victory over the Ottomans in the Ottoman–Safavid War, ending the war on highly favourable terms.
+In 1608, Emperor Abbas the Great sent Robert on a diplomatic mission to James VI and I, the king of the three states of England, Scotland, and Ireland, and to other European princes for the purpose of uniting them in an alliance against the Ottoman Empire.
+From his very first mission in Persia, the modernisation of the army by Robert and his men proved to be highly successful; the Safavids scored their first crushing victory over the Ottomans in the Ottoman–Safavid War (1603–1612), ending it on highly favourable terms.